.Stat DE configuration

 }

-For instance, if you configure an instance of .Stat DE in both English and French languages, and the localised name of your CategoryScheme “Topic” in French is “Thème”, and the localised name of your Concept “Country” in French is “Pays”, then the configuration must be as such:
+Facets are localised, thus if your instance of .Stat DE is configured with several languages then you must add the translated names of the facets, but only if these names differ between languages.
+For instance, if you configure an instance of .Stat DE in both English and French languages, and the localised name of your CategoryScheme “Topic” in French is “Thème”, the localised name of your Concept “Reference area” in French is “Zone de référence”, and the localised name of your Concept “Source” in French is also “Source”, then the configuration would be:

 "search": {